Idiom: Translation

 In 2015, TED collected 40 examples of bizarre idioms that cannot be translated literally.
 They include the Swedish saying "to slide in on a shrimp sandwich", which refers those who did not have to work to get where they are.

 Conversely, idioms may be shared between multiple languages.
-For example, the Arabic phrase في نفس المركب (fi nafs al-markab) is translated as "in the same boat," and it carries the same figurative meaning as the equivalent idiom in English.
+For example, the Arabic phrase في نفس المركب (fi nafs al-markeb) is translated as "in the same boat", and it carries the same figurative meaning as the equivalent idiom in English.
+Another example would be the Japanese yojijukugo 一石二鳥 (isseki ni chō), which is translated as "one stone, two birds".
+This is analogous to "to kill two birds with one stone" in English.

 According to the German linguist Elizabeth Piirainen, the idiom "to get on one's nerves" has the same figurative meaning in 57 European languages.
-She also says that the phrase "to shed crocodile tears," meaning to express insincere sorrow, is similarly widespread in European languages but is also used in Arabic, Swahili, Persian, Chinese, Mongolian, and several others.
+She also says that the phrase "to shed crocodile tears", meaning to express insincere sorrow, is similarly widespread in European languages but is also used in Arabic, Swahili, Persian, Chinese, Vietnamese, Mongolian, and several others.

 The origin of cross-language idioms is uncertain.
 One theory is that cross-language idioms are a language contact phenomenon, resulting from a word-for-word translation called a calque.
 Piirainen says that may happen as a result of lingua franca usage in which speakers incorporate expressions from their own native tongue, which exposes them to speakers of other languages.
-Other theories suggest they come from a shared ancestor language or that humans are naturally predisposed to develop certain metaphors.
+Other theories suggest they come from a shared ancestor-language or that humans are naturally predisposed to develop certain metaphors.